Why some bloggers get tons of readers whereas others starve for it? Let me share why people don’t read your blog and how to make them stick.

 It is a big turn off for any reader.
 Grammatical errors and spelling mistakes are no more in existence.
 All thanks to the evolution in writing technology.
 Nowadays, you have lots of free tools to align your content according to standard blog practices.

-Grammarly is now an add-on in all my browser.
-I check all my emails, forum conversation, Upwork client proposals, and other contents in Grammarly.
+Grammarly is now an add-on in all my browsers.
+I check all my emails, forum conversation, Upwork client proposals, and other content in Grammarly.